It looks like you are using an out of date browser.

 Several of the businesses that SFA are working with have made improvements in this year’s benchmark.
 Three of SFA’s members had progressed by moving up a tier.
 Two of our members are in Tier 1, and 11 are in Tier 2.

-Jana Sherrin, Modern Slavery and Human Rights Lead at Barclays Plc, shared about her first encounter with modern slavery in 2008 as a community interpreter.
+Jana Sherrin, Modern Slavery and Human Rights Lead at Barclays Plc, shared about her first encounter with modern slavery and how since joining Barclays four years ago, she has worked to implement change.

 Panel discussions, speeches and sessions